kradnangel/kradnangel.github.io/_posts/2016-06-03-How to share file:directory between Macs via NFS.md

 1. sudo vim /etc/exports
 2. Add the full path of the directory you want to share, one on its own line.

-	"\Users\Mac2\Sharing"
+	\Users\Mac2\Sharing

    where we put our test file -- "LargeTestfile".
 (Here, you can add "-alldirs" if you want to share all the directories under this directory.)

 3. sudo nfsd enable

-   it's better to disable it first if it was already enabled.)
+   it's better to disable it first if it was already enabled.

 Secondly, we need to mount the directory shared by Mac2 on Mac1.